ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 # Proposed Trace Generation Design

+Having laid out our experimental goals and the metrics we'll need to achieve them, we now turn to designing a system that can support this kind of flexible experimentation.
 Our goal is to create a modular system that allows researchers to mix and match components from both frameworks or new ones that emerge, while maintaining compatibility with our online RL infrastructure.

 **Key Challenges for Existing Implementation:**